raulidg33/animeflv.dart/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# This package is an API for the anime website animeflv.net which has spanish sub anime.
+# AnimeFlv dart API

+## An animeflv.net api that allows you to search for anime, get anime info, episode servers and episode download links.

 ## Features